ashishb/adb-enhanced/README.md

     -s, --serial SERIAL     directs the command to the device or emulator with the given serial number or qualifier.
                             Overrides ANDROID_SERIAL environment variable.
-    -l                      For long list format, only valid for "ls" command -R                      For recursive directory listing, only valid for "ls" command -v, --verbose           Verbose mode
+    -l                      For long list format, only valid for "ls" command -R                      For recursive directory listing, only valid for "ls" and "rm" command -r                      For delete file, only valid for "ls" and "rm" command -f                      For forced deletion of a file, only valid for "rm" command -v, --verbose           Verbose mode

 ## Python3 compatibility